co-vision

 With Videocittà (Italy), Transilvania Trust (Romania), LAB852 (Croatia), Athens Digital Arts Festival (Greece), Rencontres Audiovisuelles (France), Signal (Czech Republic), Eufònic (Spain), IED (Italy), The Norwegian University of Science and Technology (Norway), South-Eastern Finland University of Applied Sciences | Creative Industries Research Unit , Kouvola (XAMK) (Finland), Mapa das ideais (Portugal).

-In this context, Marco Barotti and Robertina Šebjanič are working on a new work that will be presented during the KIKK festival next year in October 2025 !
+In this context, the artists Marco Barotti and Robertina Šebjanič, in collaboration with the Choeur de Chambre de Namur, created a new artwork that was presented during the KIKK festival 2025 !

 In November 2024, KIKK organised its first local debate to map the local natural heritage and favored creative exchange among various participants and artists.
 Artists Robertina Šebjanič and Marco Barotti, geographer Dimitri Belayew, and ESA Saint Luc’s students - urban space and heritage - met during a workshop on a landscape analysis of Namur and its connections with the Sambre and Meuse rivers.
 With le Delta Namur, Sambre 2030 & Institut ILEE.